zachpmanson/notes/notes/Notes/Software/Design/Spotify Design Decisions.md

   - posts
 date: 2024-03-17
 ---
 This page is a list of design decisions made by Spotify that I consider shitty.
-I'm sure some of them only A/B tested, coming and going silently, but some have lingered for years.
-In any case I have experienced (have been subjected to) all of these personally and they piss me off greatly.
+I'm sure some of them were only A/B tested, coming and going silently, but some have lingered for years.
+In any case I have been subjected to) all of these personally.

 See also: [Dear spotify product manager](https://www.todepond.com/wikiblogarden/work/dear-spotify/) by Lu Wilson